collapsed-stacks/startups/questions/11894/how-to-setup-service-platform-like-for-example-ebay.md

 - tagged: `business-plan`
 - score: 0

-<p>[<strong>Please, before downvoting:</strong>
+[**Please, before downvoting:**
-If this is the wrong place to post such a question, please refer me to the right one and I will delete this one here!]</p>
+If this is the wrong place to post such a question, please refer me to the right one and I will delete this one here!]

-<p>Ebay is a mediator and earns his money getting a certain percentage of the sale and other things.</p>
+Ebay is a mediator and earns his money getting a certain percentage of the sale and other things.

-<p>It's a marketplace where buyers and sellers come together.</p>
+It's a marketplace where buyers and sellers come together.

-<p><strong>My question:</strong>
+**My question:**
 How to get started with this kind of service platform?
 For example we already have the technical stuff in place, hosting and a production ready web platform.
-At the beginning the platform is empty, no offers and therefore no buyers.</p>
+At the beginning the platform is empty, no offers and therefore no buyers.

-<p>When I would see a platform, that only offers two things for example, I would not place my offer there, because the probability that someone will buy is very low.</p>
+When I would see a platform, that only offers two things for example, I would not place my offer there, because the probability that someone will buy is very low.

-<p><strong>How to push the platform in order to bring more buyers and sellers together?
+**How to push the platform in order to bring more buyers and sellers together?
-How did Ebay do it?</strong></p>
+How did Ebay do it?**

 ## Answer 11896